arrzdev/arrzdev/README.md

 ## Self Taught Computer Science Student
-- 🔥 Currently working on KahootBot
+- 🔥 Currently working on judy a virtual assistant
 - 🤗 Looking forward to learn new things
-- 😇 Fun fact: I got a big python

 ### Connect with me :